 Dr. Peterson is a clinical psychologist and Professor of psychology at the University of Toronto, a post he has occupied since 1998.
 He previously served as a professor at Harvard University.

 He has authored two books: Maps of Meaning & 12 Rules For Life: An Antidote to Chaos (Jan 25, 2018) and authored or co-authored more than 80 academic research articles on a wide-variety of psychological topics.
-His YouTube channel has 450,000 subscribers, and presents more than 200 lectures on psychological and philosophical topics.
-His lectures have been viewed more than 20 million times.
+His YouTube channel has over 1 million subscribers, and presents more than 250 lectures and videos on psychological and philosophical topics.
+His lectures have been viewed more than 50 million times.

 Dr. Daniel M. Higgins has a B.A.I. in Civil Engineering from Trinity College, Dublin, an M.Sc. in Civil and Environmental Engineering from M.I.T. and a Ph.D. in Experimental Psychology from Harvard.